 What Is the Outlook for People With Schizoaffective Disorder?

-There is no cure for schizoaffective disorder, but treatment has been shown to be effective in minimizing the symptoms, and in helping the person better cope with the disorder and improve social functioning.
+There is no cure for schizoaffective disorder, but treatment has been shown to be effective in minimizing the symptoms, helping the person better cope with the disorder, and improve social functioning.